lmvdz/tpu-client/README.md

 # TPU Client

 Send transactions straight to the TPU Leaders.
-This is a port of solana's rust tpu_client
+This is a port of solana's rust tpu_client.
 Sending transactions straight to TPU leaders can be helpful when the RPC you're using has a rate limit.

 # Building from Source